 For six years from 1728, the British fought Nanny and her forces.
 Using cannon, they captured Nanny Town, and in 1734, Captain Stoddard, the British commander, reported that ‘all the maroons had been killed’.
 But there were survivors – the British pursued them and destroyed all the crops in the region.
 In some reports, Nanny and some of her followers escaped and made a new hideout near the Rio Grande.

-Like the heroes of the pre Independence era, Nanny met her untimely death at the instigation of the English sometime around 1734.
-Yet, the spirit of Nanny of the Maroons remains today as a symbol of that indomitable desire that will never yield to captivity.
+Some claim that Queen Nanny lived to be an old woman, dying of natural causes in the 1760s.
+The exact date of her death remains a mystery, yet, the spirit of Nanny of the Maroons remains today as a symbol of that indomitable desire that will never yield to captivity.